 Booster KiwiSaver is a KiwiSaver scheme.
-It's designed to help you save for your retirement so usually you can only start taking your money out when you reach New Zealand superannuation age (currently 65) and have been in KiwiSaver for at least five years.
+It's designed to help you save for your retirement so usually you can only start taking your money out when you are eligible for a retirement withdrawal.

 That being said, life is never predictable and there are certain circumstances under the KiwiSaver Act 2006 (KiwiSaver Act) when money can be taken out earlier if the eligibility criteria is met: